Ad Policies that will get your ad blacklisted in Chrome

 On mobile, Sticky ads are horrendous and should be avoided.
 Often the close only when the user pushes the small close button on the screen.

-Ads with Density higher than 30% of Mobile Screen
+Ads with a Density higher than 30% of Mobile Screen

 How exactly will the google ad block work?